gate-computer/wag/README.md

 Features
 --------

 - The input is a wasm32 binary module.
-The embedders of the compiler decide what kind of import functions they choose to implement and make available for the WebAssembly programs.

 - The output is executable x86-64 machine code.
-Support for 64-bit ARM is planned.
+Support for 64-bit ARM is in development.
 (Support for non-64-bit or non-little-endian CPU architectures isn't planned.)

+- It is only a compiler.
+A runtime environment for the compiled program, including all import functions, needs to be implemented separately.
+(But see [wasys](cmd/wasys) for a combined compiler and runtime.)

 - Single-pass, fast ahead-of-time compilation.
 Early functions can be executed while the latter functions are still being compiled, even while the source is